Geodesic geometry of 2+1-D Dirac materials subject to artificial, quenched gravitational singularities: Isotropic and nematic submodels

 Conservation of energy for the Hamiltonian system takes the form

 Above, $\mathcal{E}$ determines both the Hamiltonian energy of the classical system and the length of the spacetime interval:

 A null geodesic is a trajectory with $\mathcal{E}=0$.

 In this picture, the factor $\gamma = 1/v^2(x)$ [Eq.~(\ref{TimeDilationFactorDefinition})] enters acts as a potential energy $U(\vex{x})$, and singularities are infinitely deep potential wells.
-Conservation of the energy $\mathcal{E}$ would seem to prevent geodesics from terminating at an isotropic singularity, but this is true only in terms of the affine parameterization.
-Because $U \rightarrow - \infty$ corresponds to infinitely strong time dilation, when reparametrized in terms of time, the spatial coordinates $\vex{x}(t)$ instead slow upon approaching the singular point, and collide with it only as $t \rightarrow \infty$.
-This can be attributed to the additional (non-Christoffel) ``friction terms'' appearing on the right-hand side of (\ref{CartesianGlobal}) that arise due to the time reparametrization.
+It is worth asking how the capture of geodesics by isotropic singularities is compatible with Eq.~(\ref{HamiltonianEnergy}); conservation of the energy $\mathcal{E}$ would seem to prevent geodesics from terminating at an isotropic singularity.
+The key point is that energy conservation only holds when geodesics are expressed in terms of the affine parameterization.
+Indeed, solving the geodesic equation in terms of the affine parameter, one finds trajectories that pass right through singularities.
+However, because $U \rightarrow - \infty$ corresponds to infinitely strong time dilation [Eq.~(\ref{TimeDilationFactorDefinition})], when the geodesic is reparametrized in terms of the global time coordinate, $t$, the spatial coordinates $\vex{x}(t)$ instead slow upon approaching the singular point, and collide with it only as $t \rightarrow \infty$.
+The actual point of collision with the singularity is time-dilated to the infinite future.
+When we instead first reparametrize the geodesic equation by global time and then solve directly for geodesics in terms of $t$, the loss of conservation of energy due to time dilation can be attributed to the additional (non-Christoffel) ``friction terms'' appearing on the right-hand side of Eq.~(\ref{CartesianGlobal}) that arise due to the time reparametrization.
 In Sec.~\ref{ToyModelsGeodesicsIsotropicPowerLawSubsection}, we consider a highly symmetric geometry with an isotropic singularity at the origin that can be solved exactly.
-In that case, we will see explicitly how geodesic capture occurs.
+In that case, we will see explicitly how geodesic capture occurs in both frames of reference.

-The analogue of Eqs.~(\ref{SimplifiedGeodesicEquationX})--(\ref{SimplifiedGeodesicEquationPhi}) for the isotropic model is also much simpler,
+The analogue of Eqs.~(\ref{SimplifiedGeodesicEquationX})--(\ref{SimplifiedGeodesicEquationPhi}) for the isotropic model is also much simpler, \bsub

-In this case, we see that $\vex{\hat{\phi}}$ simply gives the velocity direction of the geodesic, and $v(\vex{x})$ is the speed.
+\esub In this case, we see that $\vex{\hat{\phi}}$ simply gives the velocity direction of the geodesic, and $v(\vex{x})$ is the speed.
 The velocity vector rotates when it is not aligned with the gradient of $v(\vex{x})$.

 Finally, in the case of the isotropic model the Ricci scalar curvature is simple enough to state:

 The fully quantum-mechanical formulation of the pure isotropic model can be re-written so that its time-dependent wave function is determined by the solution of an auxiliary Hermetian differential equation.
 To see this, note that pseudospin invariance asserts that the dynamics of the general isotropic model can be studied by the action